alucryd/oxyromon/README.md

 Export ROM files to common formats

-Similar to `convert-roms`, however this one leaves your original ROM files untouched, thus allows the use of lossy formats.
+Similar to `convert-roms`, however, this one leaves your original ROM files untouched, thus allowing the use of lossy formats.
 It is designed to export all or a subset of ROM files for use with external systems like original consoles via an EverDrive or an ODE.

 Note: ISO is a variant of ORIGINAL specifically designed for OPL on PlayStation 2, it allows converting CUE/BIN CD games to ISO using bchunk.